 How it Works

 The Ohio Department of Taxation (ODT) will collect the funds and the Ohio Department of Health (ODH) will administer the program.
-Make-A-Wish will be able to apply to use these funds to grant the wishes of children who are between 2 ½ and 18 years old and have been diagnosed with a life-threatening medical condition.
+Make-A-Wish will be able to apply to use these funds to grant the wishes of children who are between 2 ½ and 18 years old and have been diagnosed with a critical illness.

 The Impact of a Wish

+There are few experiences more powerful than making a wish come true.
 Wishes are more than just a nice thing.
 They leave a real and lasting impact on kids, families and communities.
 In fact, 3 out of 4 parents say the wish experience marked the turning point in their children's fight against their illness.
-What's more, 89% of medical professionals say the wish experience influences wish kids' physical health.
+Your support is critical to giving Ohio children the opportunity to replace fear with confidence, and anxiety with hope.